 As Director of Product at Billboard, I led the development of digital products for our readers and editors, including a major redesign of the Billboard Charts in 2018.
 I also acted as a digital producer for editorial and sponsored initiatives like the magazine's open letter to congress and the Webby-nominated Back to the Block series.Rezhound

 I built Rezhound to help me get tables at the country's toughest-to-book restaurants and to teach myself to program in Python.
 It has since gained a loyal following of foodie fans and has been featured everywhere from Gizmodo to The New York Frickin' Times.Fav Forever

-Many longtime Twitter users were upset when the company retired the beloved star icon for favorites, in favor of a new heart icon.
+Many longtime Twitter users were upset when the company replaced the beloved "favorite" star with a heart icon.
 Three hours after the change, I released Fav Forever, a Chrome extension to bring the stars back.
-Mashable and The Verge want to #favforever.
+Mashable and The Verge want to #favforever.The New Forker

 An interactive map of restaurants reviewed in The New Yorker’s Tables for Two column from 2005-2015.
 One New Yorker editor called it "cool dataviz" and "copyright infringement."
 The magazine has since built their own map that picks up where this project left off.